awjlogan/emon32/README.md

 Functions in the main loop are abstacted from the underlying hardware.
 Implementation specific configuration (for example, configuring the ADC) must be provided.

+## License

+This project is licensed under [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html) or later.
+Any alterations must be made available immediately, or upon request.

 ## Acknowledgements

   - The SAMD10 bare metal environment was taken from the excellent collection of [microcontroller starter projects](https://github.com/ataradov/mcu-starter-projects) by Alex Taradov